 But here’s one of my best secrets as a pro traveler – many of my best travel days are days I spent exploring all the free things to do in a city.
 Over time, I began to realize that the types of attractions that drew me over and over in cities around the world were the same 7 things.

-In this article, you’ll learn my pro traveler secret I discovered through years of travel as a digital nomad: These seven types of attractions are always free.
-Planning to head to these spots means that you can travel farther and afford to stay longer and a destination.
+🆓😊🙌🏾 In this article, you’ll learn one of the best secrets I discovered through years of travel as a digital nomad: These seven types of attractions are always free.
+Heading to these spots means that you can travel farther and afford to stay longer and a destination.

 As a bonus, these free things to do in every city are often some of locals favorite things to do.
 By skipping the tourist destinations and getting to know a city through its free civic buildings and public amenities, you’ll get an insider’s look at the city you are visiting.